The Swan Archives

 Presskit text

-The very-hard-to-find pinback button given away at early screenings.
+The very-hard-to-find pinback given away at early screenings.

 This is one of the posters they gave away at the premieres.
 Some theaters sold them in the lobby for $2.00 at subsequent screenings.
 The lack of credits makes it easily distinguishable from the regular Style B 27" x 41" (one sheet) movie poster intended for use in theater poster cases.
 These were originally distributed rolled, not folded.